Advertiser Disclosure

 • Monthly fee

-Why We Chose Dharma Merchant Services For Restaurant Credit Card Processing
+Why Dharma Merchant Services Is Great For High-Volume Restaurants

 Dharma Merchant Services is one of the most honest and transparent providers of merchant services around, and its restaurant processing rates make it an excellent choice for higher-volume eateries.

-The only downside to Dharma is that you need to process at least $10,000/ month to see cost savings with its merchant accounts.
-Restaurants that surpass this monthly threshold will be hard-pressed to find better restaurant payment processing, however.
+The only downside to Dharma is that you need to process at least $10,000/month to see cost savings with its merchant accounts.
+However, restaurants that surpass this monthly threshold will be hard-pressed to find better restaurant payment processing.

 Dharma Merchant Services Features

-There’s a reason we give Dharma Merchant Services a 5-star score and our enthusiastic recommendation as a full merchant account provider.
-Actually, there are several reasons:
+There are several reasons we give Dharma Merchant Services a 5-star rating and our enthusiastic recommendation as a full merchant account provider:

 • Interchange-plus pricing